 Over the last 12+ years, writing popfiles has been simplified and evolved significantly.
 While many previous how-to guides are still valid, this information is scattered across random pockets of the internet and is hard to find.
+This will not be an exhaustive guide on what popfiles are or mission design (check the wiki for those), only how to set up the best environment to start writing.

 Extensions